 The Attic Truss aka ‘Room in the Roof Truss’

 When you are designing your building, and deciding what kind of roof you’re going to have, there are a lot of options to consider.
-One of the most attractive options is to maximise the space in your home by choosing to get an attic room.
+One of the most attractive options is to maximise the space in your home by choosing to get an attic or dormer loft.

 There’s something quite romantic about an attic room.
 Rather than a big empty and useless space – which you stuff copious Christmas decorations in – you instead have a fantastic bedroom, or cinema, playroom.
 You can use the extra room for anything you want!

 This is a big part of the reason that many people choose to get an attic truss installed in their homes.
 They pretty much want to add an extension to the house, without using up garden space.
 This also will add a lot of value to the prospective property.
 Nobody wants to choose between a spacious house and a spacious garden!